Frequently Asked Questions about SVP

 Because all workshops/meetings are optional for parents, it is up to you if you'd like to stay for a few days or leave after your student moves into his/her dorm room.
-However, please know that your student will be taking placement tests starting at 8am on Saturday morning so we suggest you say good-bye and good luck on Friday evening.
-This will allow your student to settle in and prepare for the next day.
+However, please know that your student will be taking placement tests (check their schedule on Move-In Day).
+So, please do say your well-wishes so that the student can settle in and prepare for the placement tests, classes, etc.

 What can I bring?